OnniVirtanen/koivu-api-gateway/README.md

 ```

 ### Running koivu in docker
-Refactor the destination of config.yaml routes to be docker-container names.
+Refactor the destinations of routes to be docker-container names.
 ```
 cd /src
 ```